huit/devops-vetting/interrogation.markdown

 ## General Troubleshooting Questions

+1. You receive a call from a user who can not access a web site hosted by your team.
+Describe the steps you would take to troubleshoot.

+2. An application team is complaining that their new architecture is "slower" than their old architecture.
+Their environment consists of a web-based application front-end hosted on an application tier and a database back-end utilizing NFS storage.
+Describe the steps that you would take to identify and resolve the customer's concerns.

 ## Architecture Questions

 1. Whiteboard Question --  Diagram a puppet configuration management architecture for the following environment: